 August 25, 2011 by NewAlchemyPress

 This is Britain’s tried and tested, annually published, lunar gardening guide.
 Its been going for thirty years – and now at last it has a companion volume Farmers Moon, to give the whole background and debate the evidence.
-Published by Foulsham’s (Quantum Imprint), it is available in good bookshops (including Amazon) also on Kindle.
+Published by Foulsham’s (Quantum Imprint), it is available in good bookshops (including Amazon) – here is last year’s 2014 on Kindle.

-Gardening and Planting by the Moon 2014 is Britain’s lunar gardening calendar which very well established with moon phase gardeners who are devoted to moon gardening.
-It is based on agricultural research, and the practices of hardworking biodynamic calendar observing farmers and moon gardening enthusiasts.
+Gardening and Planting by the Moon is Britain’s lunar gardening calendar, well established organic gardening enthusiasts.
+It is based on agricultural research, and the practices of hardworking biodynamic-calendar observing farmers.

 For thousands of years, it has taken for granted that the moon’s phases imparts an effect to crops’ metabolism.
 This also has an effect on fertility of farm animals.

 In the 20th century, the biodynamic calendar gave a new focus to these ancient traditions.
 The stars of the zodiac are surprisingly relevant to crop yields.
 The Biodynamic calendar uses this insight to help organic growers.

 The book ‘Farmer’s Moon’ gives all of the experimental evidence on which this yearly biodynamic calendar about moon gardening is based.

 Years of research show that both the monthly phase rhythm (its meeting with the Sun) and its orbit around the stars of the Zodiac are of vital importance to moon phase gardening.
 Thereby we can experience a connection between heaven and earth, soil and sky, as is used in modern Biodynamic calendars.

 The British Considera website tries to look at evidence for the Biodynamic calendar; a lot of the data from lunar-gardening experiments I have done in the past, is stored on that site.
 The US BioDynamics Now! website may also be of interest.